Ilya Ponomarev

-He is one of the original organizers and Executive Council member of the Congress of People's Deputies, which is a "...transitional parliament established upon the initiative of 59 Russian deputies, of various levels, from the federal to the municipal, to exercise legislative power after the coming final collapse of the regime of Vladimir Putin – who is a usurper of power."
-The Congress of People's Deputies met for the first time in Warsaw Poland in November 2022.
-A second meeting of the Congress was held in Warsaw on February 20-23, 2023.

 Early life and education

 Ponomarev was born in Moscow.
-He holds a BSc in Physics from Moscow State University and a Master of Public Administration from the Russian State Social University.
+He holds a BSc in physics from Moscow State University and a Master of Public Administration from the Russian State Social University.
 He started his career when he was 14 years old at the Institute for Nuclear Safety (IBRAE), Russian Academy of Sciences.
 Ponomarev was one of the founders of two successful high technology start-ups in Russia, the first one (RussProfi) when he was sixteen years old.
 His first job position was at the Institute for Nuclear Safety (IBRAE) at the Russian Academy of Sciences.
 In 1995 and 1996, Ponomarev acted as a representative of the networking software company Banyan Systems in Russia, creating one of the largest distributed networks in Russia for the now-defunct oil company Yukos.
 Following jobs at Schlumberger and Yukos in the late 1990s, he became a successful technology entrepreneur.
 From 2002 to 2007, Ponomarev served as the chief information officer of the Communist Party of the Russian Federation.